coveo/plasma/packages/website/docs/MultiSelectConnected.md

 Use a Multi select for when users need to **filter and select options from a long list**.
 A Multi select is especially appropriate when the available list of options is very long or when space is limited.

 List options in alphanumerical order unless a more suited ordering rationale applies.
-For example, when listing size or security level options.
+For example, when listing size (large to small) or security level options (full access to limited access).

 When a list contains 20 or more options, include the ability to filter them.